saraperrayy/reading-notes/class-08.md

 * Keep pages within 960-1000 pixels wide
 * Indicate what the site is about within the top 600 pixels
 * Grids create professional and flexible designs
-* CSS Frameworks provide rules for commin tasks
+* CSS Frameworks provide rules for common tasks